ian-IBCIRL/CI-PP3-Battleships/README.md

 I'd like to add more storyline, graphics and options for placing ships in user specified locations.
 And find a way to make a two player game so the computer moves are not necessary.
+I would also like to add colour, but conscious that may reduce accessibility

 ## **Technologies Used**
 - [Python](https://www.python.org/)